auth0/rules/parse.md

 adds a new `user.parse_session_token` property set to the user profile containing the Parse session token.
 You can use this `session token` to make further Parse API calls.

 The only way of generating a session token is using the [`login`](https://parse.com/docs/rest#users-login) endpoint with a username/password credentials.
 Since you will be storing users on Auth0, we have to create a rule that uses a long random string with high entropy as a password for all users.
 You can think of it as a replacement for an API master key to obtain `session tokens`.
-More information is available in the Appery API: http://docs.appery.io/documentation/backendservices/database/#Signing_in_login

 If the user doesn't exist, this rule will auto-provision one, with `email`, `name` or `user_id` as the handle.